-Other taxable Australian income – the amount of Australian source taxable income (other than interest, unfranked dividends, franked dividends, franked distributions, franking credits and capital gains which are all reported separately) included in the income distributed to the investment account.
+7.81 Other taxable Australian income – the amount of Australian source taxable income distributed or attributed (for AMITs) to the investment account.
+Do not report amounts at this field that are reported at separate fields.

-If the Other taxable Australian income field is greater than zero then the Type of payment field must be set to UTD.
+If the Other taxable Australian income field is greater than zero then the Type of payment field must be set to AMT or UTD.